David-Desmaisons/ComposableAsync/README.md

 --------

 EasyActor provide a factory allowing the transformation of POCO in actor that are then seen trougth an interface.
-Actor garantees that all calls to the actor interface will occur in a separated thread, sequencially.
+Actor guarantees that all calls to the actor interface will occur in a separated thread, sequencially.

 In order to work, The target interface should only expose methods returning Task or Task<T>.
 If this not the case, an exception will be raised at runtime when calling a none compliant method.